grafbase/grafbase/extensions/rest/README.md

 You can omit the `--url` parameter from a subgraph that only acts as a virtual graph for an extension.

+### Headers

+The REST extension sends headers to the REST endpoint.
+The resolver filters the request headers and uses the resulting subgraph headers.

+When you compose the REST subgraph to your federated graph, and you give it a name, you can define the [header rules](https://grafbase.com/docs/reference/gateway/configuration/subgraph-configuration#header-rules) in your gateway configuration.

 ## Request Body

 Use the `body` argument to send data to the REST endpoint.
 The `body` argument accepts a JSON object or a selection that maps data from the input arguments.